pypr/pysph/docs/source/pyzoltan/overview.rst

     zcomm = zoltan_comm.ZComm(comm, tag=tag, nsend=nsend, proclist=proclist)

 where a message tag is also chosen for the ensuing data transfer.
+This sets up a communication plan which will be used subsequently.

 .. note::